o-fl0w/stash-vr/README.md

 #### HereSphere sync of Markers
 When using `Video Tags` in HereSphere to edit Markers stash-vr will delete and (re)create them on updates.
 There currently is no support for correlating the markers (tags) in HereSphere to a Marker in stash.
-This means that **all metadata, besides the primary tag and title, related to a marker will NOT be retained** (id, previews, secondary tags and created/updated time).
+This means that **!! all metadata, besides the primary tag and title, related to a marker will NOT be retained !!** (id, previews, secondary tags and created/updated time).
 If you're not using those fields anyway you probably won't notice the difference.

 #### Reflecting changes made in stash
 When the index page of stash-vr is loaded stash-vr will immediately respond with a cached version.
 At the same time stash-vr will request the latest data and store it in the cache for the next request.